-During the fourth quarter of 2021, the Company acquired substantially all the assets of Capstone Surgical Technologies, LLC ("Capstone"), which engages in the business of advanced drill and robotic surgery platforms.
+During the fourth quarter of 2021, the Company acquired substantially all the assets of Capstone Surgical Technologies, LLC, which engages in the business of advanced drill and robotic surgery platforms.
+The Company determined the transaction was an asset acquisition, by an analysis of the screen test in accordance with ASU No. 2017-01 in which substantially all of the value was concentrated in a single identifiable asset or a group of similar identifiable assets.
 The purchase price consisted of \$24.5 million of cash paid at closing, subject to net working capital and other post-closing adjustments, if applicable.
-The transaction also provides for additional consideration contingent upon the developed products obtaining approval from the U.S. Food and Drug Administration (the "FDA") of up to \$15.0 million, and additional consideration contingent upon the achievement of certain performance obligations of up to \$10.0 million.
+The transaction also provides for additional consideration contingent upon the developed products obtaining approval from the FDA of up to \$15.0 million, and additional consideration contingent upon the achievement of certain performance obligations of up to \$10.0 million.
 Contingent consideration is not recorded in an asset acquisition until the milestone is met.

 Also during the fourth quarter of 2021, the Company acquired substantially all the assets of a company that engages in the development of technology for use in robotic surgery platforms which was not considered material to the consolidated financial statements during the periods presented.
+The Company determined the transaction was an asset acquisition, by an analysis of the screen test in accordance with ASU No. 2017-01 in which substantially all of the value was concentrated in a single identifiable asset or a group of similar identifiable assets.
 The purchase price consisted of \$10.0 million of cash paid at closing and also provides for additional consideration contingent upon the achievement of certain performance obligations of \$5.0 million.
 Contingent consideration is not recorded in an asset acquisition until the milestone is met.